 Why was it happening, and why did this phenomenon go unacknowledged by so much of the media?

-Riley, a longtime columnist for the Wall Street Journal, has dug into the data and concluded that the economic lives of Black people improved under policies put into place during the Trump Administration.
-To admit as much is not to endorse the 45th president but rather to champion policies that achieve a clear moral end.
-From the inauguration day of 2017 until the onset of the pandemic in 2020, Black people in the United States enjoyed higher wages and homeownership, record-low unemployment and poverty, and a narrowing of social inequality.
+In The Black Boom, Jason L. Riley—acclaimed Wall Street Journal columnist and senior fellow at the Manhattan Institute—digs into the data and concludes that the economic lives of black people improved significantly under policies put into place during the Trump administration.
+To acknowledge as much is not to endorse the 45th president but rather to champion policies that achieve a clear moral objective shared by most Americans.

 As with previous books in our New Threats to Freedom series, The Black Boom includes two essays from prominent experts who take issue with the author’s perspective.
-In this case, Juan Williams and Wilfred Reilly contribute thoughtful critiques of Riley’s assessment.
-This shows that it is possible to share the best of intentions for the most disadvantaged in our society but to disagree on what the data suggests we do.
+Juan Williams, a veteran journalist, and Wilfred Reilly, a political scientist, contribute thoughtful responses to Riley and show that it is possible to share a deep concern for disadvantaged groups in our society even while disagreeing on how best to help them.

-Like the kind exemplified in The Black Boom, civil, calm, rational dialogue is what Americans want and need at this moment in our history.Back to Tabs
+The Black Boom exemplifies the calm, rational dialogue that Americans want and need at this moment in our history to understand which public policies best promote upward mobility for everyone.Back to Tabs

 Requesting an Exam Copy

 Exam copies are sent to professors who would like to review the book before deciding whether to use it in a class.
 To request an exam copy, you must fill out the form below.
 It will automatically be sent to a staff member.

 In our efforts to stay green, reduce expenses, and maintain scholarly accessibility, we are sending examination copies as electronic downloads in the Adobe Digital Edition format for a 90-day review period.
 If you have any trouble accessing the book in this format, please contact us and we will send a traditional copy of the book instead.